Math Resources and Ideas for Upper Elementary Teachers

 There are several ways to differentiate this activity.
 Allow students to choose their own number.
 This is differentiation in itself!
 In addition, challenge your students to create presents under the tree showing the standard form of prime factorization, with or without exponents.
 Each tree will be unique, and students will take pride in their creations.

-christmas factor tree low prep version
+christmas math factor trees low prep version

 Teacher Tips

 It’s important that students tell you what number they are factoring before they begin.
 Some factor trees will be too large to fit on the tree, and some might look too small.
 Therefore, students should consider the number of ornaments they will need before beginning.
-Also, because the ornaments can be a challenge for some to cut out, I prepare a handful of them beforehand just in case.

 Christmas math ornaments